Pierrad/obsidian-github-copilot/README.md

 ## Known issues

 - If you installed Obsidian with Flatpak, you might need to use NVM to handle Node.js versions as the default binary path is not accessible in the Flatpak sandbox.
 See [this issue](https://github.com/Pierrad/obsidian-github-copilot/issues/6) for more information.
+- "Tab" completion can be buggy in some cases (e.g. in bullet points in LateX Math mode for example).
+It depends on plugin priority over the keybindings.
+See [this issue](https://github.com/Pierrad/obsidian-github-copilot/issues/38) for more information.